The BEST Apple Pie

 - When the oven is fully preheated, lightly brush the top crust or lattice and edges with egg wash, then sprinkle with turbinado or coarse sugar.

-- Set the pie directly on the hot steel/stone/baking sheet and bake for 20 minutes at 425°F.
+Set the pie directly on the hot steel/stone/baking sheet and bake for 20 minutes at 425°F. If the edges start to brown too quickly, cover them with foil ring or a pie shield.

 - Let the pie cool for at least 4 hours before slicing so the filling can set.